aprillz/DisplayBlackout.MewUI/README.md

 ## Why MewUI?

 The original author noted that WinUI 3 supports NativeAOT, which bundles the .NET runtime into the binary.
 However, **the WinAppSDK runtime itself still requires separate installation** on the user's machine — the AOT story is only half-complete.
-Combined with MSIX packaging requirements and Store distribution issues, shipping a simple tray utility becomes disproportionately complex.

 MewUI removes this layer entirely.
-There is no WinAppSDK dependency, no MSIX packaging, and no external runtime requirement.
-The result is a single standalone executable with no installation steps.
+There is no WinAppSDK dependency and no external runtime requirement.

 ## Attribution